-Selling merchandise online is a major revenue stream for entrepreneurs, creatives and established businesses.
-But designing products, finding manufacturers, building up stock, fulfilling orders and handling shipping is far from simple.
+It goes without saying that selling merchandise online can be as rewarding as it can be lucrative.
+But designing products, finding manufacturers, building up stock, and fulfilling orders is far from simple.

 That’s where print on demand comes in.
-By connecting your online store with a print on demand service, you can design and sell custom products without the hassle of buying and managing inventory.
-Creating your products and adding them to your eCommerce site can be done quickly, easily and with a very low initial investment.
+By connecting your online store with a print on demand service, you can sell custom products without the hassle of buying and managing inventory.

 What is print on demand?